104: No Such Thing As A Herd Of Koalas

 But that's the thing, though.

-That's what, so it was because I got really excited when they said, yeah, if it's magnetic, then it's definitely a meteorite, except for the fact that a lot of rocks are magnetic, so it may just turn out to be a rock.
+So it was, because I got really excited when they said, yeah, if it's magnetic, then it's definitely a meteorite, except for the fact that a lot of rocks are magnetic, so it may just turn out to be a rock.

-However, if it's not magnetic, it could be a rock from Mars or from the moon, which is even rarer.
+However, if it's not magnetic, it could be a rock from Mars or from the moon which is even rarer however it could also just be a rock so

 You know, in the Pixar movie Up, the guy living in the Venezuelan mountains, said to be based on him.